base4nfdi/dmp4nfdi-website/content/services/rdmo-integration.md

 ---

 We support the integration of RDMO with other tools and services.
-RDMO provides a REST API and a flexible plugin architecture that enables dynamic database queries and the exchange of information between RDMO and other web services.
+RDMO provides a REST API and a plugin architecture that enables flexible integration with other web services.
+It allows for a dynamic exchange of information to and from RDMO.

 ## What do we offer?

 We support the integration of RDMO with other tools and services.
-This may include services provided by your consortium or other web services that are relevant to your community and available via API.
+These may include services provided by your consortium or other web services that are relevant to your community and available via API.

 Our Services include: